pvskp/uniwaker/README.md

-# Uniwaker
+# uniwaker
-Uniwaker aims to identify devices on a network and provide a TUI (Text User Interface) visualization for sending a Magic Packet, allowing waking up devices that support Wake-on-LAN (WoL) feature.
+uniwaker aims to identify devices on a network and provide a TUI (Text User Interface) visualization for sending a Magic Packet, allowing waking up devices that support Wake-on-LAN (WoL) feature.

 ## Features
   * Scan the network for connected devices.